 The programme serves as an introduction to the core standards and structures of human rights and discusses a range of key issues in the current, ongoing debates about the role of human rights.
 While these may change from year to year, thematic issues that the compulsory course covers include: genocide, humanitarian intervention, militarism, war and warfare, religion, culture and human rights and transitional justice.

-The programme is connected to LSE Human Rights, based in the Department of Sociology.
-LSE Human Rights runs a very active public events programme which includes public lectures, visiting speaker seminars and conferences involving world-leading human rights academics and practitioners.
-You will also benefit from masterclasses and guest practitioner seminars organised throughout the year exclusively for students on the programme.
+The programme is also closely connected to LSE Human Rights.
+In addition to research, LSE Human Rights runs a very active public events programme which includes public lectures, visiting speaker seminars and conferences involving world-leading human rights academics and practitioners.
+You also benefit from masterclasses and guest practitioner seminars organised throughout the year exclusively for students on the programme.

 Qualification and course duration